Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Introduction

 where $s$ is supersaturation, $c_1$ and $c_2$ are temperature- and pressure-dependent functions, and $C$ is condensation rate \citep{squires_growth_1952,lamb_physics_2011}.
-This expression predicts that $w_c$ and $C$ are linearly related when $s$ is in steady-state.
-Subsequent analysis using this equation often assumes that the vertical velocity is constant \citep{rogers_elementary_1975,pinsky_supersaturation_2013}.
-In recent work that presents a method to estimate precipitation efficiency from vertical velocity, temperature, and pressure, \citet{kukulies_simulating_2024} developed an updated supersaturation tendency, which in steady-state reduces to
+This expression predicts that $w_c$ and $C$ are linearly related when $ds/dt=0$.
+In prior work, analysis using this equation often assumes that the vertical velocity is constant \citep{rogers_elementary_1975,pinsky_supersaturation_2013}.
+In recent work that presents a method to estimate precipitation efficiency from vertical velocity, temperature, and pressure, \citet{kukulies_simulating_2024} derived an expression relating condensation rate to vertical velocity by assuming a supersaturation tendency equal to zero, which reduces to

 Here, $g$ (m s$^{-2}$) is the gravitational acceleration, $c_p$ (J kg$^{-1}$ K$^{-1}$) is the specific heat of dry air, $q_v^{*}$ (kg kg$^{-1}$) is the saturated water vapor mixing ratio, $p$ (Pa) is the atmospheric pressure, $e_s$ (Pa) is the saturated water vapor pressure, $L_v$ (J kg$^{-1}$) is the latent heat of vaporization of water, and $T_c$ (K) is the in-cloud temperature.
-The authors found that this model reliably estimated condensation rate and precipitation efficiency in simulations of mesoscale convective systems when provided the vertical velocity, pressure, and temperature, especially for model grid spacings coarser than $\sim$1 km.
+(Note that they derive an expression for the rate of change of mixing ratio, which is approximately equal to the specific humidity.
+In the subsequent derivations, we consider the rate of change of specific humidity.)
+The authors found that this model reliably estimated column-integrated condensation rate and precipitation efficiency in simulations of mesoscale convective systems.
 In another study, \citet{romps_response_2011} examined the response of precipitation to surface warming and suggested that condensation is related to vertical velocity through the one-dimensional advection equation, approximated as

 In the subsequent analysis, we include Eq. \eqref{eq:kpm24}, since the model successfully quantified the total phase transition rate of water vapor in simulations of convection.
-Since Eq. \eqref{eq:r11} is intended as an approximation, we do not use hereafter, but note it here as an alternative way to explain the approximate linearity between $\dot{q}_{vc}$ and $w_c$.
+Because Eq. \eqref{eq:r11} is intended as an approximation across a large-scale domain comprising multiple cloud types, we do not use it hereafter, but note it as an alternative way to explain the approximate linearity between $\dot{q}_{vc}$ and $w_c$.